National Interest Waiver Priority Date — Locke Immigration Law

 Exceptional Ability

 “Exceptional ability” refers to a degree of expertise significantly above that ordinarily encountered in the field of arts, sciences, or business.
-If you do not have an advanced degree, you must show your exceptional ability in the sciences, arts, or business.
-USCIS conducts a "final merits determination," where it decides whether you "possess a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business."
-So at this point of the analysis, USCIS reviews whether the "exceptional ability" criteria that you have demonstrated are actually impressive in that field, and whether there is enough to distinguish you from your peers.
+If you do not have an advanced degree, you must demonstrate exceptional ability in the sciences, arts, or business.
+USCIS conducts a “final merits determination,” where it decides whether you “possess a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.”
+At this point of the analysis, USCIS reviews whether the exceptional abilities criteria that you have demonstrated are actually impressive in that field, and whether there is enough to distinguish you from your peers.

 Official academic record showing that you have a degree, diploma, certificate, or similar award from a college, university, school, or other institution of learning relating to your area of exceptional ability; Letters from your current or former employers documenting that you have gained at least 10 years of full-time experience in your occupation; A license to practice your profession or certification for your profession or occupation; Evidence that you have commanded a salary or other remuneration for services that demonstrates your exceptional ability; Your membership in a professional association; Recognition for your achievements and significant contributions to your industry or field by your peers, government entities, professional or business organizations; Other comparable evidence of eligibility.